EssiasSouza/AI_prompts/readme.md

 ### CREATING README FILES BASED IN A MAIN SCRIPT FILE
 ````
 You are a great and organized developer.
 Build a readme.md file documenting all of information based in a main script.
+I want this file with two parts.
+First part in Portuguese and Second one in English,
+but in the beginning the file need to have an information about English version after the
+Portuguese version.
+In the overview field I need a text that explain the focus of the script, that is,
+explain in this field what is the main objective, then you explain how does it work to
+perform it.
 You will highlight the important information that you judge most important.
 Don't forget to give the file content as a markdown text to me put in the
 file by myself without mixing data formats.
+Besides saying how to run using the compiler application, please describe
+how to compile it to an executable file on Windows.
 You don't need to talk about license type.
 You are capable to do this?
 Can I give you the script content?
 ````
 ---